 - Checking vehicle heights: Drivers should check the maximum height of the truck and load before setting out on a trip.
 This figure should be cross-referenced with the recorded height on the headboard.
 A checklist can be used to record height checks for best practices.

 - Load security training: Truck drivers must be trained on load security.
 Insecure loading is a common cause of bridge strikes.

 - En route communications: If a road closure forces a truck driver onto an unplanned route, the driver should stop in a safe place and call in for assistance in checking alternate routes to avoid low bridges.

 The party that caused a bridge strike accident can be held liable for resulting injuries.
 Potentially liable parties include the truck driver and the trucking company.
 The driver or trucking company may have been negligent in loading the truck in excess of the height limit, which could lead to a vertical clearance crash.
 Truckers may be negligent in failing to plan routes properly or using navigation systems not specifically designed for large commercial trucks.
 Drivers who are distracted or fail to follow posted safety warnings could hit an overpass, causing a deadly bridge strike accident.

 If truck driver or trucking company negligence is established, the responsible parties may be held financially responsible for all resulting losses.
 Other motorists injured in a bridge strike truck accident can pursue damages against the liable parties.

 If you have been hurt in a bridge strike accident, call the Tenge Law Firm, LLC at (303) 665-2929 to speak with a Boulder personal injury lawyer about your case.
+We also have offices in Denver and Fort Collins.
 We have recovered hundreds of millions of dollars in settlements, arbitration awards, and verdicts for our clients.